 In einem Gebäude aus dem Jahr 1368 erwartet Sie dieses traditionsreiche und familiengeführte Hotel in Stühlingen am Beginn des südlichen Naturparks Schwarzwald direkt an der Schweizer Grenze.

-Nur 15 Gehminuten von der Schweizer Grenze entfernt erwartet Sie badische Gastlichkeit mit einer individueller Note im traditionsreichen Gasthof Hotel Krone.
+Nur 15 Gehminuten von der Schweizer Grenze entfernt erwartet Sie badische Gastlichkeit mit einer individuellen Note im traditionsreichen Gasthof Hotel Krone.

 After a filling breakfast, walk through forest to return to the impressive Wutach gorge.
 The path stays close to the river for the most part, but there are some sections that require a short, steep climb over rocky outcrops.

-Once you reach Schattenmühle, a private transfer (15 mins) will take you to Löffingen; a historic market town where there are plenty of restaurants to choose from.
+Once you reach Schattenmühle, take the shuttle bus (15 mins) to Löffingen; a historic market town where there are plenty of restaurants to choose from.